Olive Garden’s Alfredo Sauce

 Make Olive Garden’s Alfredo Sauce Recipe at home in just 20 minutes!
 Pair it with Fettuccine for an easy dinner idea the whole family will love!

 Love Olive Garden Copycat Recipes?!
-Try their Stuffed Chicken Marsala or Zuppa Toscana Soup next!
+Try these Chicken Gnocchi or Zuppa Toscana Soup recipes next!

 I know it’s a restaurant chain, but honestly, Olive Garden’s Alfredo Sauce recipe is just perfect in my book.
 Hands-down.
 Chain or no chain, I love it.